 Judicial Developments

-For the benefit of our agency partners, ACUS members, and the wider administrative law community, ACUS's Office of the Chair will update this page to capture selected, recently published federal appellate decisions.
+For the benefit of ACUS members, our agency partners, and the wider administrative law community, ACUS's Office of the Chair will update this page to capture selected, recently published federal appellate decisions.
 Generally, cases selected for inclusion are of precedential value, cross-cutting applicability, and affect agency operations, regulatory and adjudicative procedure, or judicial review of agency action.
 The summaries presented on this page represent the assiduous efforts of past and current ACUS Legal Interns.

 This resource is intended only for informational purposes and the Office of the Chair makes no representation concerning its accuracy or completeness.
 Please contact Conrad Dryland (cdryland@acus.gov) for more information, to provide feedback, or suggest additional cases for inclusion.

-Last Updated: May 11, 2023
+Last Updated: September 12, 2023

 TOPICS: